Working Together with North America

-The USA and Canada play a leading role within the context of increasing globalization in science and research.
+The USA and Canada play a leading role within the context of the increasing globalisation of science and research.
 North America – and especially the USA – continues to be the most competitive research region in the world.
-More than a quarter of the global funds spent on research and development are invested here, and more than half of all DFG-funded research fellows travel to North America after completing their doctorate for their important first career step.
+More than a quarter of the global funds spent on research and development are invested here.

-The DFG maintains regional expertise at its headquarters in Bonn as well as running its own North American office in two locations, Washington D.C. and New York City.
+For this reason, the DFG maintains regional expertise at its Head Office as well as running its own North America Office at two locations (Washington D.C. and New York).

 Physicist Tim Kodalle is currently at Lawrence Berkeley National Laboratory (LBL) in California on a Walter Benjamin Fellowship provided by the DFG, where he is working on optimizing solar cells in Carolin Sutter-Fella’s group.
 Interner Linkmore

 The virtual meeting of the German-Canadian Commission for STC took place on 6 May 2021.
 The STC’s 50th anniversary was celebrated festively at the subsequent virtual launch event on 7 May.
 Interner Linkmore